DamjamRyuryu/Docker-sample-time-app/README.md

 How to use:

   1.  install Docker

+  (Do the following two steps in terminals such as PowerShell)
   2. Build your docker image (e.g., Run "docker build -t <YOUR Dockerhub USERNAME>/sample-time-app:latest .” after you have entered the directory where the Dockerfile is stored)

   3. Run “docker run --name sample-time-app -p 8080:8080 -it <YOUR Dockerhub USERNAME>/sample-time-app”